mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 Robert Griesemer previously worked on Strongtalk (Smalltalk with optional types), the Java Hotspot virtual machine, and the V8 JavaScript engine.
 Rob Pike previously worked on Unix and the Plan 9 distributed operating system.
-Ken Thompson previously worked on Unix, the B language (which led to C), and Plan 9.
+Ken Thompson designed and implemented on Unix, worked on the B language (which led to C), and worked on Plan 9.
 Rob Pike and Ken Thompson invented the UTF-8 Unicode encoding.
 Russ Cox previously worked on Plan 9.
 Ian Taylor previously worked on the GCC compiler.